-The Baldwin scenic hiking trail here in Sedona, AZ, is just minutes from my home.
-One of my favorite Sedona hikes, this pathway has many Prickly Pear cacti to go around along with all other types of plants which offer awe-inspiring views of Cathedral Rock, Oak Creek is accessible as it meanders through wooded and open desert areas alike.
-Delight-in this southwest Sedona landscape while enjoying the sound of the rippling waters of the Oak Creek which serenades you for much of this trail.
+The Baldwin scenic hiking trail here in Sedona, AZ, is just minutes from my home for which I am grateful.
+One of my favorite Sedona hikes, this pathway has many Prickly Pear cacti to go around along with all other types of plants which offer awe-inspiring views of Cathedral Rock, Oak Creek is impeccable as it meanders through wooded and open desert areas alike.
+Delight-in this southwest Sedona art landscape while enjoying the sound of the rippling waters of the Oak Creek which serenades you for much of this trail.

 Budda Beach off of the Baldwin

 They start haphazardly, a little pile of stacked pebbles here and there.
 This is just another form of Sedona Art.
 Soon, though, the paths, tree limbs, and creek beds are covered in them, thousands upon thousands of statues created by human hands.
 These are life’s little Buddhas, cairns that resemble the Buddha’s plump belly and small head.
 You can build your own or add rocks to existing Buddhas, but you cannot take away from them.
 The difficulty in tracing Budda Beach history, though, comes from the fact that it’s not meant to be permanent.
 Each spring, when the high waters rush down Oak Creek Canyon, the Buddhas are intended to find their ways back into the water, where they will be carried downstream and will be rebuilt once again.